mmotti/Helldivers-2-IPv6-Auto-Toggle/README.md

 2. It will then search for an active network adapter; The script will only run if it locates exactly **one active** network adapter.
 3. IPv6 is disabled on the active network adapter.
 4. Helldivers 2 is launched through Steam `steam://rungameid/553850`.
 5. The script will then wait for the game to launch.
-If it fails to detect the game launch after a set time then IPv6 will be re-enabled.
+If it fails to detect the game launch after a set time, then IPv6 will be re-enabled.
 6. Once the script finds the Helldivers 2 process it will wait for you to close the game.
 7. When the game is closed the script will re-enable IPv6 on your network adapter.